Valsorim98/Internship/Diary/README.md

 * Created main.py file to read coils from the controller.

-* Researched modbus protocol in details - requests and responses by bits.
+* Researched modbus protocol in details - got the requests and responses by bits and use a decoder to see the function codes, id address, ip address, mac address, port of the device.